 RELATED: Report a Lost or Stolen Visa card

 Even though the Visa payment network is one of the most popular in the world, it has its cons.
 Here is what you should know:

-Foreign transaction fees with this network cards are really in the gray area.
+- Variable Foreign Transaction Fees.
+Foreign transaction fees with these network cards are really in the gray area.
 It all depends on the country and the credit card issuer.
-For example, in Canada, all of the Visa-issued cards have no transaction fees.
+For example, in Canada, all Visa-issued cards have no transaction fees.
 However, you need to check with third-party issuers on their specific transaction fees.

 It has a well-established customer support system in Canada.
 Since Canada is one of the first countries that Visa expanded to out of the US, they have built an exceptional support network.
 Here’s what you can expect: